shoelace-style/shoelace/docs/resources/contributing.md

 - All form controls must have a `reportValidity()` method that report their validity during form submission
 - All form controls should mirror their native validation attributes such as `required`, `pattern`, `minlength`, `maxlength`, etc. when possible
 - All form controls must be serialized by `<sl-form>`

-### Positioning Popovers

-Shoelace uses an internal popover utility for dropdowns, tooltips, etc. This is a light abstraction of Popper.js designed to make positioning and transitioning things easy and consistent throughout the library.
-When possible, use this utility instead of relying on Popper directly.
-See `src/utilities/popover.ts` for details.